jobearrr/jobearrr/README.md

 I'm interested in building software that cares about user privacy and is developed with strong ethical values.
 I think technology should help people without taking away their rights or freedom.
 That's why I’m always looking for open source projects that support privacy, ethics, and transparency.

-Moreover, I've been recently trying to move towards DeGoogling all things that concern my privacy, and move away from "big tech" companies - or at least reduce their dependency, although I cannot do it 100%.
+Moreover, I've been recently trying to move towards DeGoogling all things that concern my privacy, and move away from "big tech" companies.
-I'm so tired of all of this ~ʇᴉɥs~, enough is engough!

 If you know or maintain projects like this (especially open source) let’s connect!
 I’d love to contribute.